MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/voice-activation.md

     -   [PKEY\_EFX\_KeywordDetector\_ProcessingModes\_Supported\_For\_Streaming](https://msdn.microsoft.com/library/windows/hardware/mt244264)
 -   Review the hardware recommendations in [Cortana Device Recommendation](https://msdn.microsoft.com/library/windows/hardware/dn957008).
 This topic provides guidance and recommendations for the design and development of audio input devices intended for use with Microsoft’s Speech Platform.
 -   Review the hardware recommendation [Cortana Device Test Setup](https://msdn.microsoft.com/library/windows/hardware/dn957009).
 This topic provides test guidance of audio input devices intended for use with Microsoft’s Speech Platform.
+-	Support both staged and chained commands.
+-	Support “Hey Cortana” for each of the supported Cortana locales.
 -   Optionally design any custom APOs to enhance the audio capture process.
 For more information, see [Windows Audio Processing Objects](windows-audio-processing-objects.md).

 ## <span id="Sample_Code_Overview"></span><span id="sample_code_overview"></span><span id="SAMPLE_CODE_OVERVIEW"></span>Sample Code Overview